 The New York Legislature must immediately fix this problem by passing the #LessIsMoreNY Act.
 Developed by people on parole, people currently incarcerated, family members, and community groups, the #LessIsMoreNY Act will advance decarceration and public safety in New York.

 There are approximately 35,000 people under active parole supervision in New York State who at almost any time can see their efforts to successfully rejoin the workforce and reintegrate into their families and their communities disrupted by reincarceration for a technical violation.
 This not only harms individual lives and families without commensurate public safety gains, but also drives up the population in the state prisons and local jails, wasting taxpayer money.

 New York imprisons more people for non-criminal “technical” violations of parole like missing an appointment with a parole officer, being late for curfew, or testing positive for alcohol and other drugs than any state in the country.

 The Less is More: Community Supervision Revocation Reform Act would fix this problem.
-Developed by people on parole, people currently incarcerated, family members, and groups across NY, the bill is sponsored by New York Senator Brian Benjamin (S.1343C) and New York Assemblyman Walter Mosley (A.5493B).
-Passing this bill will reduce jail and prison populations, help speed the closure of Rikers Island Jail, and strengthen the reentry process for those coming home.
+Developed by people on parole, currently incarcerated people, family members, and groups across NY, the bill is sponsored by New York Senator Brian Benjamin (S.1144) and Assemblymember Phara Souffrant Forrest (A.5576).
+Passing this bill will reduce jail and prison populations, support reentry, help speed the closure of Rikers Island Jail, and strengthen the reentry process for those coming home.

 It’s time to pass the #LessIsMoreNY Act!